mlondschien/changeforest/changeforest-py/README.md

 For `method="random_forest"` and `method="knn"`, the `changeforest` algorithm uses a two-step approach to find an optimizer of the gain.
-This fits a classifier for three split candidates at the segment's 1/4, 1/2 and 3/4 quantiles, computes approximate gain curves using the resulting pseudo-log-likelihoods and selects the overall optimizer as a second guess.
+This fits a classifier for three split candidates at the segment's 1/4, 1/2 and 3/4 quantiles, computes approximate gain curves using the resulting classifier log-likelihood ratios and selects the overall optimizer as a second guess.
 We can investigate the gain curves from the optimizer using the `plot` method of `OptimizerResult`.
 The initial guesses are marked in blue.